koajs/session/Readme.md

   Once you passed `options.store`, session is strong dependent on your external store, you can't access session if your external store is down. **Use external session stores only if necessary, avoid use session as a cache, keep session lean and stored by cookie!**

+  If your session store requires data or utilities from context, `opts.ContextStore` is alse supported. `ContextStore` must be a class which claims three instance methods demonstrated above. `new ContextStore(ctx)` will be executed on every request.

 ### Session#isNew

   Returns __true__ if the session is new.